danielcorin/blog/content/posts/2019/2019-01-06-unix-files-with-spaces.md

 exit status 2
 ```

-The value of the environment variable appears to be correct.
+The value of the environment variable seems to be correct.

-Let see if we can find any weird characters hiding in the string:
+Let's see if we can find any weird characters hiding in the string:

 {{< highlight go >}}
 package main